Support for your family

 Free school meals, holiday activity and food programme

-If you recieve certain benefits, your child should get free school meals and free activities and food during the school holidays.
+If you receive certain benefits, your child should get free school meals and free activities and food during the school holidays.

 To secure your child's free school meals and free activities and food during the school holidays, you have to apply via your local council.